carter-vanekeren/gitscraper/README.md

 Ruby 2.6.3 - If you need to update: http://codingpad.maryspad.com/2017/04/29/update-mac-os-x-to-the-current-version-of-ruby/

-You will need the follwoing gems installed and up to date:
+You will need the following gems installed and up to date:
 - nokogiri
 - launchy
 - httparty